 Read 2 Corinthians 2:1-11.
 If we love someone, we want what is best for them.
 We want them to mature in holiness, not merely happiness.
 We desire for them to be gospel-centered, Christ-craving people.
 Gosh.
 I want this more than anything for the ones I love!
 And as a result, we cannot stand idly by when we see sin eating them alive.
 Before someone we love falls off the deep-end, it is our responsibility to speak up.
 Leave your emotions at the front door and address the issue at hand, always putting the other person before your interests or wants.
 But how do we keep the peace in love?
 Let’s get practical…

 How Do We Effectively Communicate When We’ve Been Wronged?

 - State the Issue – Stick to “I” comments and specifically address the problem at hand.

 - Identify Sensory Data – Use your senses to communicate the problem.
 For example, “When I saw….”, “I heard…”, etc.

 - Tell your Thoughts – Explain how your sensory data led to your interpretation.
 For example, “When I saw _[sensory data]_, it made me think_______________.
 Explain to the other person how you have reached your conclusion.
 Allow them time to respond.

 - Explain your Feelings – Be vulnerable and honest here.
-How did the sensory data you collect impact how you feel?
+How did the sensory data you collect impact on how you feel?
 We see Paul doing this in 1 Cor.
 2:4 when he says, “For I wrote to you out of much affliction and anguish of heart and with many tears, not to cause you pain but to let you know the abundant love that I have for you.”

-- Share you Wants – Explain your desire for healing and reconciliation and why it is important to you.
+- Share your Wants – Explain your desire for healing and reconciliation and why it is important to you.
 Reaffirm your desire for a restored relationship.
 Build the person up (rather than tearing down).
 We see Paul doing this…

 - v.
 8 – “I beg you to reaffirm your love for him.”